-Dordt College takes student safety very seriously.
+Dordt University takes student safety very seriously.
 To this end, the following policy and procedure has been established to assist in locating students living in Dordt-owned, on-campus housing who, based on the facts and circumstances known to Dordt personnel, Dordt has determined to be missing.

-At the beginning of each academic year, Dordt will inform students residing in on-campus housing that Dordt will notify either a parent or an individual selected by the student not later than 24 hours after the time the student is determined to be missing.
+At the beginning of each academic year, Dordt will inform students residing in on-campus housing that Dordt will notify either a parent or an individual selected by the student no later than 24 hours after the time the student is determined to be missing.
 This will include the following information:

 - Students may identify an individual to be contacted by Dordt should they go missing.
 Students submit this confidential contact information through the registration process.